 2) Naturalistic observations

-Social scientists and psychologists generally use the naturalistic observation method.
-The process involves observing and studying the spontaneous behavior of the participants in open or natural surroundings.
+Social scientists and psychologists generally use the naturalistic observation method in observational research studies.
+The process of naturalistic observation involves observing and studying the spontaneous behavior of the participants in open or natural surroundings.
 The role of the researcher is to find and record whatever he can see and observe in natural habitat.

 Advantages of naturalistic observation method